-In identifying the operating segments, the Chief Executive Officer generally follows the Group's product categories.
+In identifying the operating segments, the Management Board of the Group generally follows the Group's product categories, i.e. Luxury and Casual.
 The Management Board of the Group has defined earnings before interest and tax, as the key performance indicators for management and reporting.